 Throughout our programs, we offer an integrated approach to case management and supportive services which gives our customers seamless access to SCAP’s continuum of services.This approach ensures the best possible outcomes for those we serve!

-Community Crisis Network (CCN) – SCAP Community Resource Navigators provide front-line help to stabilize individuals and families in crisis and prevent future crises by securing needed resources.
-CCN partners are: SCAP, City Mission, Schenectady Inner City Ministry, Catholic Charities of Schenectady County, and the YWCA of NENY.
+Community Resource Network (CRN) – SCAP Community Resource Navigators provide front-line help to stabilize individuals and families in crisis and prevent future crises by securing needed resources.
+CRN partners include: SCAP, City Mission, Schenectady Inner City Ministry (SICM), Catholic Charities of Schenectady County, and the YWCA of NENY.